 - The Board of Directors, upon recommendation of the Lead Independent Director and endorsement of the Corporate Governance Committee, shall approve the interlocking positions held by directors. - a.
 Existing interlocking positions at the time of nomination and election/appointment; - The Office of the Corporate Secretary shall ensure that existing interlocking positions of nominated directors are taken into consideration in the determination of his or her fitness to assume the position. - ii.
 Interlocking directorships are allowed except in cases involving banks belonging to the same category, unless both within the RCBC Group or have different business models serving different markets or clients(For purposes of determining interlocking directorship, a director and his/her spouse, whether legitimate or common-law, shall be considered as one and the same person) - iii.
 Interlocking directorship and officership shall be allowed provided that the positions do not pose conflict of interest - b.
 Acceptance of new interlocking positions during tenure as Director - i.
 The director shall secure the recommendation of the Lead Independent Director, endorsement of the Corporate Governance Committee, and approval of the Board of Directors prior to accepting new interlocking positions. - ii.
 The documents supporting the approval shall reflect the assessment done.
 When the interlocking position is held outside the RCBC Group, there shall be proof of disclosure to and consent from all the involved entities. - As a general rule, interlocking officership positions shall not be allowed.
 However, in certain cases, upon recommendation of the President, Group Head, or the Board-level committee as applicable, the Corporate Governance Committee may endorse interlocking positions of officers, for approval of the Board of Directors. - a.
-Existing interlocking position upon onboarding fitness to assume the position and that appropriate recommendation, endorsement, and approval is secured before allowing the officer to continue holding the interlocking positions.
+Existing interlocking position upon onboarding - The Human Resources Group shall ensure that all existing interlocking positions of newlyhired or promoted officers are taken into consideration in the determination of the individual's fitness to assume the position and that appropriate recommendation, endorsement, and approval is secured before allowing the officer to continue holding the interlocking positions.